boseongyun/Check_My_Sample_Work/hw06-master/happiness_report.md

 description of happiness.
-Specifically, I intend to find how one’s perspectives of happiness can be affected by gender at the intersection of age, maritial status, parenthood experiences through studying the number words used to describe their happiness.
+Specifically, I intend to find how one’s perspectives of happiness can be affected by gender at the intersection of age, maritial status, parenthood experiences through studying the number of words used to describe their happiness.

 # Data Analysis